faaiz99/mind-care-backend/readme.md

 - API endpoints for managing user data
 - Integration with Stripe for payment processing
 - Integration with NodeMailer for email notifications
+- Socket IO for realtime chat
+- webRTC for calling

 ## Getting Started